Academic Grievance Procedure

 - All decisions of the board will be determined by a majority vote of the members present.
 The student and faculty member involved will be informed in writing by the chairperson of the hearing board of the board's decision within two weeks of the hearing.

-The student may appeal the decision of the hearing board in writing to the dean of the appropriate school, or the dean’s designee, within thirty days of notice of the hearing board’s decision.
-The dean or designee may approve, modify, or reverse the decision of the board and will notify the student of his/ her decision within two weeks of receiving the appeal if practicable.
-In those cases where the appeal was heard by the dean’s designee, the student may have a final appeal to the dean if a request in writing is made within 30 days of the designee’s decision.
+The student may appeal the decision of the hearing board in writing to the dean of the appropriate school within thirty days of notice of the hearing board's decision.
+In cases of academic dishonesty where the student is enrolled in a school different from the one in which the course is taught, the deans of the two schools will review the appeal together.
+The dean or dean's designee may approve, modify, or reverse the decision of the board and will notify the student of his/her decision within two weeks of receiving the appeal if practicable.
+In those cases where the appeal was heard by the dean's designee, the student may have a final appeal to the dean if a request in writing is made within 30 days of the designee's decision.
 The decision of the dean is final in all cases except expulsion.
-The sanction of expulsion for academic dishonesty may be imposed only by the Senior Vice President for Academic Affairs upon recommendation of the dean.
+The sanction of expulsion for academic dishonesty may be imposed only by the Provost upon recommendation of the dean.